beejjorgensen/bgpython/src/bgpython_chapter_09_dicts.md

     Siblings: [Uncle Jorgensen]
 ```

 (Ok, I hear you saying, "Wait, your mom and dad were both Jorgensens?
-That's
-suspicious.
+That's suspicious.
 I mean, I'm not saying, but I'm just saying."
-Hold your tongue!
-I
+Hold
-can assure you they're not related^[Except via Queen Elizabeth II, like the rest
+your tongue!
+I can assure you they're not related^[Except via Queen
-of us.].)
+Elizabeth II, like the rest of us.].)

-We want to write an app that will allow you to print out the birthdays of the
+We want to write an app that will allow you to print out the birthdays
-parents of any given person.
+of the parents of any given person.

 Example:

 ```
-Enter a name: Beej Jorgensen
+Enter a name (or q to quit): Beej Jorgensen
 Parents:
     Mom Jorgensen (1970)
     Dad Jorgensen (1965)
 ```

-So we'll need some way to store that, and some way to look through the data to
+So we'll need some way to store that, and some way to look through the
-get information about other people who are referenced.
+data to get information about other people who are referenced.

+Yes, we could use lists of people and just search through, but there's a
+less clunky way we might go about doing this.

+This chapter is all about how we might store such data.

 ## What are Dictionaries?